 As one could predict back then, we are not traveling 24/7.
 Although there is a lot of traveling involved, being plugged to the internet consumes lots of time as well.

-Here’s what we are up to when not travelling, a third of the time approx.
+Here’s what we are up to when not traveling, a third of the time approx.

 After getting a cup of dark coffee done, it’s time to turn on the good old friend laptop!
 Eight or nine hours ahead, checking the email and Social Media Network notifications can already take up to two hours every day easily.
 Mornings are also the time to make phone calls (hello Skype!), catch up with fellow bloggers, sponsors and partners and envision new ventures.